Jorgen-Jr/nDefinitionBot/README.md

 ### Options
 You will have the following options when entering the word.
+ - Thesaurus (With the english definition)
+ - Urban Dictionary (With the Urban Dictionary definition in case of slangs)
+ - Priberam (With the portuguese definition)

 ### External References
 This bot uses the following sources:
  - [Thesaurus](http://word.com);